CloudyYoung/cpsc-319/Assignment 2/README.md

 ```
 ```
 > Enter the word you are looking for in text1 ? !end
-> ENDED Program has ended.
+> ENDED Program is ended.
 Thank you for using!
 ```